-"President Lincoln in 1863, caused the arrest and the surrender to the Spanish authorities of a man of the name of Arguelles in the absence of any extradition treaty with Spain, Arguelles, sho had been the lieutenant governo a province in Cuba, was charged ith a number of atroclous crimes igainst common law, among the minor cusations being one to the effect that had sold into slavery several hun-ed negroes, illegally brought from
+"President Lincoln in 1863, caused the arrest and the surrender to the Spanish authorities of a man of the name of Arguelles in the absence of any extradition treaty with Spain.
+Arguelles, who had been the lieutenant governor province in Cuba, was charged with a number of atrocious crimes against common law, among the minor cusations being one to the effect that had sold into slavery several hunred negroes, illegally brought from Africa.

-"On the authority of Secretary of State Seward he was arrested by a United States marshal and turned over to the Spanish police officers who took him back to Havana for trial.
-A motion was at once made in the United States Senate calling the President to account in the matter, arguing that in the ab-sence of a treaty of extradition and of congressional legislation touching the surrender of fugitive criminals to Spanish government he had exceeded is powers as chief magistrate.

-To this Secretary of State Seward replied to the effect that the President had given up Arguelles under the rules of international comity, which prescribe as a matter of courtesy the compliance with demands of this kind addresed by one civilized power to another, and he added that Mr. Lincoln had likewise acted in the affair in accordance with the spirit of the Constitution of the United States, which is not in favor of the principle of affording asylum to, fugitive criminals from abroad, but distinctly averse thereto."
+the authority of Secretary of State Seward he was arrested by a inited States marshal and turned over e the Spanish police officers who took him back to Havana for trial.
+A motion was at once made in the United States Senate calling the President to account n the matter, arguing that in the absence of a treaty of extradition and of congressional legislation touching the surrender of fugitive criminals to the Spanish government he had exceeded his powers as chief magistrate.
+"To this Secretary of State Seward replied to the effect that the President had given up Arguelles under the rules of international comity, which prescribe as a matter of courtesy the compliance with demands of this kind addresed by one civilized power to another, and he added that Mr. Lincoln had likewise acted in the affair in accordance with the spirit of the Constitution of the United States, which is not in favor of the principle of affording asylum to fugiive criminals from abroad, but distinctly averse thereto,"